nicktodd/spring-course/docs/spring-jpa.md

 ## Create the new DAO

-1. In your preferred IDE, open the `CompactDiscDAOJavaConfigStarter` project and create a new Java class called `com.conygre.training.dao.jpa.spring.SpringJPACompactDiscDAO` that implements the `CompactDiscDAO` interface.
+1. In your preferred IDE, open the `CompactDiscDAOWithJPAStarter` project and create a new Java class called `com.conygre.training.dao.jpa.spring.SpringJPACompactDiscDAO` that implements the `CompactDiscDAO` interface.
 Implement empty versions of the various methods.

 2. Declare a reference of type `EntityManager` with the name `em`.